Christ Lutheran Church

 Congregational members or church staff may share a prayer request with the members of the Confidential Prayer Tree.
 These lay ministers are updated at least once a week with prayer concerns of the congregation and the community.
 They sit with these confidential issues in prayer on a daily basis with the belief that those whom they pray for are held before God on a continual basis.

 Several volunteers within the congregation hold and uplift others through a ministry of greeting cards.
-These volunteers send get-well, sympathy, congratulations, and words of encouragement on behalf of the entire care team, and the congregation.
+These volunteers create get-well, sympathy, congratulations, and words of encouragement cards.
+They are then sent on behalf of staff and the congregation.

 This ministry seeks to support new mothers within the congregation.
 Small gifts made by congregation members are given to these mothers soon after the new baby arrives.
 The new mothers can be connected with Chefs for Christ if they need meals brought in.
 Information on the church nursery, CLC’s baptism classes and the MOPS ministry (Mother's of Preschoolers) is also shared at this time.

 Chefs for Christ is a large group of volunteers who make meals for others in the congregation and in the community.
 These volunteers make and deliver meals after surgeries, long term illnesses, and during bereavement.
 These chefs also provide food for church events and help assist whenever food is needed by individuals or groups.
 Anyone who is need of help with meals is welcome to use this wonderful service!

 This small group is made of those who are caring for another family member.
 This group exchanges ideas, shares resources and offers general support.

 Support our Military!
 The primary focus of this ministry is to provide goodie bags for military families attending retreats at Project Sanctuary (four times a year).
 This ministry also provides education in how to help our service men and women as well as recognize our own servicemen and women here at CLC.